 My standard fee for individual clients attending a 50 minute session is £40.
 I am able to offer a limited number

 of concessionary fee places to trainee counsellors and clients on low income.
+These places are subject to availability.
 I charge a higher rate for corporate clients or if I am asked to invoice for my fees.

-I review my fees annually at the end of August and provide my clients with notice of any changes in the fees I charge.
+I review my fees annually and provide my clients with notice of any changes in the fees I charge.

 Fees can be paid by cash, cheque, debit/credit card or electronic transfer.
 Fees are usually paid at the end of each session with the exception of electronic transfer - if you use this method payment should be made before the start of the session.
 Please Note: The fee for the first session is payable at the time of BOOKING the session